 This is a hit among the special Food in South Australia.
 I couldn’t bear the sight of oysters before trying them for the first time in Adelaide.
-To tell you the truth, oysters in Australia have a different, better taste.
+Oysters in Australia have a different, better taste.
 The texture is smooth with a slightly salty taste.
 South Australia is the best place for oysters.
-In Adelaide there are oyster restaurants where you can have them nature or with a sauce: from lemon juice to BBQ spicy sauce.
+In Adelaide, there are oyster restaurants where you can have them naturally or with a sauce: from lemon juice to BBQ spicy sauce.
 Definitely something worth trying if you like seafood.

 Salmon in Australia is delicious, with a unique firm texture, a pink pale colour but not as fatty as the typical farmed salmon.
-There are other places in Australia where you can eat fantastic salmon like South Western Australia.
-When touring the West Coast don’t miss out on Albany for some terrific salmon fishing spots.
+There are other places in Australia where you can eat fantastic salmon, like South Western Australia.
+If you travel to Tasmania, you must try out their fish specialities, and the mouth-watering Tasmanian Salmon should be no. 1.
+When touring the West Coast of Australia, don’t miss out on Albany for some terrific salmon fishing spots and restaurants alike.

-Although these are the most popular seafood in Australia, everywhere in Australia you can get a fresh local fish.
-If you plan to prepare your Australian meals and want to try local fish, just ask in a fish shop for the “catch of the day”.
+Although these are the most popular seafood in Australia, you can get fresh local fish everywhere in Australia.
+If you plan to prepare your Australian meals and want to try local fish, ask in a fish shop for the “catch of the day”.